rwang2-godaddy/pixel_insight/README.md

 - For users without an image, the Domainality Test offers a series of thoughtful, multi-dimensional questions to uncover their ideal domain.
 - Users can "Spill the Tea" by sharing their goals and intentions, providing deeper insights for tailored recommendations.

-### 3. Domain Availability & Pricing
-- Domain suggestions are cross-verified for availability and pricing using **GoDaddy APIs**.

 ---